In case you are wondering; what are cookies, how do I check if cookies are already enabled on my browser, how to enable cookies?

 On your Android phone or tablet, open the Chrome app

-At the top right side of your screen you’ll see the More icon,
+At the top right side of your screen you’ll see the More icon, Click on that and then click on Settings.

 Click on Site settings